veltzer/teaching-slides/marp/courses/assembly-programming-using-gas/01_introduction.md

----
-marp: true
-theme: default
-paginate: true
----

-# Chapter 1: Introduction to Assembly Language
+# Introduction to Assembly Language

 ---